alexandrastna/AI-for-ESG/README.md

 - `E`, `S`, or `G`: when exactly one pillar is confidently dominant
 - `multi (2)` or `multi (3)`: when two or all three labels are simultaneously strong
 - `none`: when the classification is "none", or when no score exceeds the 0.9 threshold

+> *Threshold policy*.
+We use two thresholds for different purposes:
+>
+> • 0.50 (detection): minimal confidence to count a sentence as ESG for label assignment (dominant label) and for most analyses.
+>
+> • 0.90 (high-precision subset): a stricter filter used in selected charts to highlight high-confidence ESG mentions.
+This favors precision over recall (conservative view of ESG coverage).

 📊 **Distribution of classification types** (with score > 0.9):